akshay-sr/CarND-Behavioral-Cloning/README.md

             new_image = cv2.cvtColor(hsv, cv2.COLOR_HSV2BGR)
         return new_image

 * Normalize images to -0.5 to 0.5 range.
+ Normalization helps in the optimizer converging quicker during gradient calculations for the weight updates.

         # Normalize the data features using Min-Max scaling
         def normalize_min_max(image):